NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-8-the-mrsa-case-study.md

 Say your notebook isn't on Github/Bitbucket.
 All hope isn't lost there.
-Jupyter.org provides a neat functionality called *nbviewer*, where you can past an URL to any notebook and they will render it for you.
+Jupyter.org provides a neat functionality called *nbviewer*, where you can paste a URL to any notebook and they will render it for you.
 Go to [https://nbviewer.jupyter.org](https://nbviewer.jupyter.org) and try this out with our notebook.